kaliberjs/pagination/readme.md

 ```

 ## Usage
 Be sure to checkout the /example folder, it has an accessible example. `getPagination` only provides the bare bones data needed to render a pagination.
 It's up to you to make sure it's accessible.
-If you're not sure how, check out this article: [Accessible Pagination
+If you're not sure how, check out the example folder for an implementation based on this article: [Accessible Pagination
 ](https://www.a11ymatters.com/pattern/pagination/).

 ```jsx